-The site is being built as a structured archive rather than a generic search experience.
-The goal is to help families, local historians, veterans, genealogists, and cemetery researchers move from broad geography to specific burial context without getting lost in disconnected records.
+Cemetery Finders is organized as a structured public archive, not a generic link directory.
+The goal is to help families, local historians, veterans, genealogists, and cemetery researchers move from broad geography to specific burial context with less confusion.

 What we are trying to solve